aspnetzero/documents/docs/en/GraphQL.md

    }
    ```

-3. Create a new class named `AuditLogQuery.cs` in the `Queries` folder of the  ***.GraphQL** project.
+3. Create a new class and name it`AuditLogQuery.cs` in the `Queries` folder of the  ***.GraphQL** project.
 This is the query resolver for `AuditLogs`.
 It should be derived from the base

    `AbpZeroTemplateQueryBase<TField,TResult> `.
-The abstract base class has two generic types. `TField` is the type that GraphQL returns to the client.
-In this example, it is a list of `AuditLogType`.`TResult`  is the return type of the `Resolve()` method.
-Basically `TResult` will be mapped to `TField` in the GraphQL middleware execution.
+This abstract base class has two generic types. `TField`  which is the type to return to the client.
+(In this example, it is a list of `AuditLogType`).
+And `TResult`, this is the return type of the `Resolve()` method.
+Basically `TResult` will be mapped to `TField` in the GraphQL middleware.

-   To get the list of audit logs, `IRepository<AuditLog, long>` is injected to the query.
+   To get the list of audit logs, `IRepository<AuditLog, long>` is injected into the query.
 Note that the base class `AbpZeroTemplateQueryBase` is registered to the dependency injection container with `ITransient` lifecycle.
 So all the GraphQL queries derived from `AbpZeroTemplateQueryBase` are meant to be `ITransientDependency`.

    The base constructor of the query requires a field name.
-In this query the field name is `auditLogs`.
+In our sample, the field name is `auditLogs`.
 This name will be used in the query text.
 The second parameter is the list of `Arguments`.
-It is a `Dictionary<string, Type>`.
-You can allow clients to filter the query with these arguments.
-In this example, `userId` and `serviceName` arguments can be sent by clients and we need to filter by these fields.
+It is a `Dictionary<string, Type>` to allow clients to filter the query with these arguments.
+In this example, `userId` and `serviceName` are arguments and can be sent by clients to filter the records.

    **AuditLogQuery.cs**